tomaspavlin/clubhouse-client/README.md

 # Clubhouse Client

+**Note that the audio is currently not properly working due to changes in AgoraRTC.
+Any PR to fix this is welcomed.**

 Web client for Clubhouse - Drop-in audio chat.
 The client is build using React and uses Node JS as a backend proxy.
 It utilizes unofficial Clubhouse API using an awesome npm library [Seia-Soto/clubhouse-api](https://github.com/Seia-Soto/clubhouse-api).